We are a Federal Depository Library.

 The Depository Library system was established to provide the general public with the means of examining annual reports, statistics, research studies and other materials produced by federal agencies.
 As the Federal Government has grown and developed, so has the Depository Library system.

 When a library is designated a Federal Depository, it becomes part of a national network.
-This network helps United States citizens understand their government and its activities by making available publications issued by various government agencies.
+This network helps all members of the public understand their government and its activities by making available publications issued by various government agencies.

 - AIS 285 - Federal Indian Policy